Who are we?

 We also now that young people can be the harshest critics so we can not take our singers' tender age as an excuse.
 At Moltopera we believe that there is no difference between singing in the most prestigious concert venues or in a small remote town's school - the artistic standards must be the same.
 Maybe we even have to focus better when we are in the second situation.
 Our visit might be the only chance in many people's lifetime to get to know classical music...

-We have both educational and 'artistic' performances.
+We both have 'educational' and 'artistic' performances.
 We like to reflect on our school and introductory programmes as the first level, where people new to opera can prepare themselves and tune into opera before they attend our artistic performances.

 We know that our audience's attention span is many times shorter than the average opera-goer's, so we mostly play short pieces and we also have good experience in performing longer opera's shortened versions with commentaries.
 Instead of a full orchestra, we can also work with a single piano accompaniment making our work more accessible for everyone.